This Molosser-type dog is the Russian cousin of St. Bernard.

 Moscow Watchdog Common Health Issues

 The Moscow watchdog generally tends to be very healthy.
 However, it is prone to health issues that large breeds have, such as hip dysplasia, patellar luxation, and gastric torsion (bloat).
 Its health is also connected to getting enough exercise to reduce stress and stay fit.
 The average lifespan for this breed is 9-11 years.
-In sum, the most common health issues with Moscow watchdogs are:
+In sum, the most common health issues are:

 - Hip dysplasia